-All MPA students must complete an approved values elective course worth 3 or 4 credits.
+All MPA students must complete an approved values elective course.
 Please note that this course must be taken for a grade.

 Values, ethics, and equity elective courses must provide students with:

 - Opportunities for critical reflection and examination of various aspects of their own values, biases, and ethical commitments, and how these commitments might be pursued;

 - The means to engage respectfully with the values and ethical ideals of others in a diverse and pluralistic society;

 - The capacity to understand and evaluate ethical claims and arguments in public policy, management, and deliberation;

 - The practical knowledge and tools needed for ethical service as a public leader.

 To be considered as a values elective, a course must have at least one major assignment focused on values, ethics, or equity and values, ethics, and equity must be pervasive in the syllabus.
 The following courses meet these criteria.

 Approved List of Values, Ethics, and Equity Elective Courses

 PUBPOL 503 Executive Leadership